Striped Blandford/Znajek jets from advection of small scale magnetic field

-Efficient energy extraction of the reducible energy from rapidly spinning BHs via the BZ process happens if the field line angular velocity, $\Omega_{\rm F}$ equals half the BH angular frequency, i.e. $\Omega_{\rm F}=\Omega_{\rm BH}/2$ \citep{Blandford1977}.
-Under this optimal condition, a second order accurate estimation of the luminosity of the BZ process reads \citep{Tchekhovskoy2015}
+Efficient energy extraction of the reducible energy from rapidly spinning BHs via the BZ process happens if the field line angular velocity, $\Omega_{\rm F}$, equals half the BH angular frequency, i.e. $\Omega_{\rm F}=\Omega_{\rm BH}/2$ \citep{Blandford1977}.
+Under this optimal condition, a second order accurate estimation\footnote{We note that in the preceding work \citet{Mahlmann2018}, the BZ power has a misplaced factor of $M^2$ in eq.~42 of \cite{Mahlmann2018}.} of the luminosity of the BZ process reads \citep{Tchekhovskoy2015}

-The factor $1/96\pi^2\approx 10^{-3}$ is derived for the split monopole BH magnetosphere.
-It only weakly depends on the field geometry, possibly due to the so-called Meissner effect in BHs immersed in large-scale magnetic fields \citep{Komissarov2007a}. $\Phi$ denotes half of the absolute magnetic flux through the BH horizon.
+The factor $1/96\pi^2\approx 10^{-3}$ corresponds to the split-monopole BH magnetosphere\footnote{In Heaviside-Lorentz geometrised units \citep[cf.][]{Mahlmann2019}, which differ by a factor $1/\sqrt{4\pi}$ when compared to Gaussian cgs units \citep[as displayed, e.g., by][]{EHT2019v}.}, and depends weakly on the field geometry \citep[cf.][]{Tchekhovskoy2010}. $\Phi$ denotes half of the absolute magnetic flux through the BH horizon.
 Our models do not set any initial magnetic field close to the BH horizon, only attached to the AD.
 Hence, in order to compute an estimate for the BZ luminosity that can be used as a normalization of our results, we make the following assumption: The entire poloidal magnetic flux of a tube detaching from the AD would ideally thread the BH horizon.
 Thus, we integrate the vertical flux through the equatorial plane ($r,\phi\in\left[r_{\rm ISCO}+l/2\,,\,r_{\rm ISCO}+l\right]\times\left[0,2\pi\right]$) for the last loop outside of the ISCO, in order to derive an upper limit to $\Phi$:

 Here, $\text{d}A_i$ denotes a suitable area element.
 In actuality, part of this flux may be lost due to magnetic reconnection and may never end up touching the BH horizon.
-Comparing directly to \citet{Parfrey2015}, we define the process luminosity $\mathcal{L}_{\rm LA}$ during the accretion of magnetic loops as the surface integral of the outgoing Poynting flux $S^r_+$ over the BH horizon, hence, only including the sum of positive contributions to the total energy flow:
+Following \citet{Parfrey2015}, we define the process luminosity $\mathcal{L}_{\rm LA}$ during the accretion of magnetic loops as the surface integral of the outgoing Poynting flux $S^r_+$ over the BH horizon, hence, only including the sum of positive contributions to the total energy flow:

 The Poynting flux $S^r_+$ is derived from the corresponding components of the energy-momentum tensor \citep{Komissarov2004},

 The process efficiency relating the energy extracted by the in-fall of magnetic loops onto the central object compared to an optimal BZ powered energy extraction then reads: